Gemini is a member of the Zodiac. To find the Twins, look for the bright stars Castor and Pollux.

 Many different constellations fill the evening sky in the southern hemisphere.
 Depending on your location and the season, different constellations can be seen.
 Southern circumpolar constellations can be...more

-The constellation Carina is known as the Keel.
-A keel is the wooden bottom of old sailing ships.
-Carina used to be a part of the large constellation called Argo Navis.
-It was divided up into four different...more
+The constellation Carina is known as the Keel, which is the bottom part of old ships.
+Carina was originally a part of Argo Navis, which was a huge boat in the night sky.
+It has since been divided into...more

 In most cases, however, the stars that we see that seem to be "close" to each other actually are quite far apart, some stars are much closer or farther than others as is shown in the example below of Ursa...more

 In our time, scientists (and most people!) know that the constellations seem to move across the sky because the earth rotates on its axis.
 What, you may ask, does the turning of the earth have to do with...more